ctzurcanu/ethical-christian/docs/pauline-upgrade/index.md

 * **1 Timothy** — generally regarded as pseudonymous.
 * **2 Timothy** — generally regarded as pseudonymous, though sometimes treated separately from the other Pastorals.
 * **Titus** — generally regarded as pseudonymous.
-* **Hebrews** — **not regarded as Pauline by modern scholarship**; the text itself does not claim Paul as author, and Pauline authorship was already disputed in antiquity.

 We will mark this difference when we will comment the ethical ideas in detail.